-(A continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)
+(Part six of a continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)

 With all of the recent, and long overdue, attention on the topic of sexual harassment in the media, it’s not surprising that this topic is showing up in the therapy offices of those of us who work with Obsessive Compulsive Disorder (OCD) sufferers.
 The self-scrutiny that the #MeToo movement has engendered in many people (primarily, though not exclusively, male) has ignited a firestorm of increased angst and anxiety in our clients who suffer from “thoughts of harm,” and related types of OCD.
 These sufferers have obsessional worries that something that they have done, or might do, may hurt another person.